ls0t/seaport/README.md

     randomPort: true
 ```

-When requesting a specific port, note `internalPort` cannot be zero.
+When requesting a specific port, note that the Synology incorrectly requires the `internalPort` not be zero.

 ```
 source:
   name: natpmp